ITCMD/SRCOM/README.md

 # Installation

+This program requires voicemeeter banana or potato to work: https://vb-audio.com/Voicemeeter/banana.htm

+If you are using a digirig and havnt set it up yet (and you dont see it in the COM ports section of device manager), make sure you download the drivers at https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers
+Once downloaded, extract them and install the drivers by selecting the whole folder as the source of the drivers in device manager.

 To Install, head over to the [releases](https://github.com/ITCMD/Simple-Radio-COM/releases) page and download the latest release.
 Unzip it where you want, and run Simple-Radio-COM.bat.
 No admin access or special install required!

 # Links